Get Your Free Divorce Consultation Today

 You married abroad, your spouse lives elsewhere, or assets sit overseas.
 International divorce creates uncertainty about jurisdiction and enforceability.
 Dividing foreign property raises questions about which laws apply.
 Enforcing custody or support across borders is uncertain.
 Without proper recognition in Canada, your divorce may not protect your interests.
 These cases need focused guidance to address each complication.

-Your same-sex divorce in Guelph involves ending a marriage while dividing shared property and determining financial support.
+Same-sex divorce in Guelph involves ending a marriage while dividing shared property and determining financial support.
 As a same-sex divorce attorney, we represent LGBTQ+ couples through property equalization, spousal support negotiations, and marriage contract disputes.
-We address the financial separation while protecting your interests in asset division, pension splitting, and support determinations under Ontario family law.
+We handle the financial separation while protecting your interests in asset division, pension splitting, and support determinations under Ontario family law.

 Learn more about a no-fault divorce